 The impact of such a change of state on a person who is completely unprepared for it, and whose whole being has been centered on physical phenomena, would inevitably produce unconsciousness. ~ Rodney Collin

-The theory here is that the moment of death creates the most intense energy and that time in the afterlife, our month, gradually slows down to a point where the deceased is able to process the impressions.
+His theory is that the moment of death creates the most intense energy and that time in the afterlife, our month, gradually slows down to a point where the deceased is able to process the impressions.

 Thou hast been in a swoon during the last three and one-half days.
 As soon as thou art recovered from this swoon, thou wilt have the thought, ‘What hath happened!’ ~ Tibetan Book of the Dead